How to digitize your business processes

 In today’s world, remote work is not a novelty: it’s an expectation.
 Remote work enables businesses to access top talent anywhere in the world while also limiting the amount of money invested in rent and similar overhead.

 The caveat is that in order to accommodate remote workers, a business must be entirely digitized.
 Every process needs to be replicated online.
-That means your business should support video conferencing, digital task management systems, cloud-based storage, online HR systems, and instant messaging, among other things.
+That means your business should support video conferencing, digital task management systems, cloud-based storage, online HR systems, instant messaging, and more.

 Since you know your business best, you’ll also know how best to convert to digital processes.
 This isn’t an exhaustive list, but here are some ways to get started: